Steven-Comayagua/Surveillance-Drone-Prototype/README.md

 - [x] Initial frameware setup of the Pixhawk.
 - [x] Connect the radio connection to the ground station (your PC).
 - [ ] Connect the radio transmitter to the manual controller (RC).
-- [ ] If you have problem with the compatibility, use PS4 joystick to connect as RC for the manual flight mode.
+- [ ] If you have a problem with the compatibility, use the PS4 joystick to connect as RC for the manual flight mode.
+- [ ] Provide the configuration for the joystick to be the same controller as a regular flight RC.
+- [ ] Make sure to have a KILL switch either if you are using RC or the joystick.
 - [ ] Test the GPS signal.
 - [ ] Arm the drone.
 - [ ] Manual flight test.